DEFRA/defra-ai-sdlc/workflow/workflow-product-requirements.md

 Once you have a detailed description of the business and technical requirements, use an LLM to create a detailed data model.
 If the data model is not correct and does not follow the logic of your business requirements at this early stage, then it's unlikely the end result of the development process will function as expected.
 A data model also gives the LLMs guidance later in the process on how to structure code and models to conform to the data being stored, processed and retrieved.

-Use the following prompt to define the data model, use an advanced reasoning model, such as o3-mini or a 'thinking' data model for all heavy analysis product work:
+Use the following prompt to define the data model, use an advanced reasoning model, such as a 'thinking' model for all heavy analysis product work:

 ```
 I'd like to create a data model based on the following project business and technical requirements.